-One way to approach screening would be to use FIT and the MMT in series, thereby preserving the advantages of the higher specificity of FIT and the superior sensitivity of MMT.
-A potential strategy would be to advise colonoscopies to those individuals positive in both MMT and FIT.
-In individuals who tested negative in both MMT and FIT, it could be argued that less frequent testing may be necessary (e.g., stool testing once every 3 years could be assessed versus once a year).
-Trials could confirm the time lag between testing.
-For those individuals who tested positive in one of the tests but negative in the other, trials could confirm whether continuing with the annual stool testing or offering colonoscopy would yield better patient outcomes (to include both likely benefits of early diagnosis as well as adverse effects of unnecessary testing).
-Randomized control trials would be needed to demonstrate the efficacy of this scheme and to evaluate the appropriate frequency of retesting.

 It was recently shown that when FIT was combined with host-associated DNA biomarkers, the ability to detect adenomas and carcinomas was significantly improved over FIT alone [2].
-The sensitivity of the host-associated DNA screen was 92.3% for cancer and 42.4% for adenomas, which are both slightly lower than what we observed with our MMT.
-Regardless of the relative performance, such results support the assertion that because of the large interpersonal variation in markers for adenomas and carcinomas, it is necessary to employ a panel of biomarkers and to use a model that integrates the biomarkers.
-The accuracy of our model may be further improved by incorporating additional indicators such as the host-associated biomarkers or those targeting specific genes involved in the underlying mechanism of tumorigenesis such as bacterial toxins [15, 16, 18].
+The sensitivity of the host-associated DNA screen was 92.3% for cancer and 42.4% for adenomas with a specificity of 89.8%, all very similar to what we observed with our MMT.
+Such results support the assertion that because of the large interpersonal variation in markers for adenomas and carcinomas, it is necessary to employ a panel of biomarkers and to use a model that integrates the biomarkers.
+The accuracy of our model may be further improved by incorporating additional indicators such as host-associated biomarkers or those targeting specific genes involved in the underlying mechanism of tumorigenesis such as bacterial toxins [15, 16, 18].
 More generally, predictive and diagnostic models for other diseases with a microbial etiology may benefit from a similar approach.
-For example, we recently demonstrated the ability to detect Clostridium difficile infection based on the composition of the microbiota [35].
+For example, we recently demonstrated the ability to detect Clostridium difficile infection based on the composition of the microbiota [37].
 Such models are likely to be useful as microbiota sequencing gains traction as a tool for characterizing health.

 Surprisingly most of the OTUs that work well for identifying cancers, including Fusobacterium nucleatum (OTU264), Peptostroptococcus stomatis (OTU310), and Parvimonas micra (OTU281), were excluded from the MMT.
 This is likely due to these OTUs being positively correlated with FIT (all p<0.001, Spearman correlation), meaning they add little information when used in combination with FIT.
 Instead the MMT is enriched for OTUs that help detect adenomas.
 Thus the MMT model relies primarily on FIT for detecting cancer, and uses the microbiota to help identify adenomas undetectable by FIT alone.
 It is also interesting that most of the OTUs used in the MMT were enriched in normal individuals, suggesting that a loss of beneficial organisms in addition to the emergence of pathogens may be important for colorectal cancer development.
-Many of the OTUs that were depleted in patients with lesions belonged to the Ruminococcoaceae and Lachnospiraceae families, which contain the predominant producers of butyrate, a short-chain fatty acid with anti-inflammatory and anti-tumorigenic properties [36–39].
+Many of the OTUs that were depleted in patients with lesions belonged to the Ruminococcoaceae and Lachnospiraceae families, which contain the predominant producers of butyrate, a short-chain fatty acid with anti-inflammatory and anti-tumorigenic properties [38–41].
 Likewise Zeller et al. observed a depletion of a potential butyrate-producing Eubacterium spp. in patients with CRC [18].
 Loss of butyrate or other anti-inflammatory microbial metabolites may contribute to CRC development.
 These possibilities highlight the need for longitudinal studies to better understand how changes to an individual's microbiome or the metabolic profile of the gut might predispose them to CRC.